nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 Please use an underscore in the translated string, if the original string also has one.
 Just pick the letter that strikes you as most suitable.
 Getting the right underscore next to the right letter is something that's easier to do if you see nicotine+ running with the updated translation strings.

+## Suggesting improvements to the original English
+We love suggestions!
+If a string in the original English version seems odd or can be improved, please create an issue, and we will think about it and discuss it.

+If you simply edit a string to your liking, we may never notice and then a good idea is lost, or you may create confusion because of a problem you have never thought about.

+So please, translate all strings as literal as possible, and discuss your thoughts in an issue.

+## Conflicts with other translators

+If you notice another translator is undoing your translations, please don't revert it back, but add a comment to the string, and discuss with the other translator about the best translation.

 ## Testing Updated Translations

 After translating, you can test your translation by running Nicotine+ with the new translations.